‘Fort Trump’? US boosting military ties with Poland in bid to deter Russia

 WARSAW, Poland – The small European country that played a central role in two seminal events of the 20th century – the beginning of World War II and the fall of Soviet communism – is today key to deterring Russia’s aggressive military ambitions, officials say as they anticipate a strong U.S. military buildup.

-Poland, which borders Russia, already has been surging its defense spending.
+Poland, which borders a sliver of Russian territory, already has been surging its defense spending.
 And President Trump has committed to stationing 2,000 troops in Poland, adding to the 4,000 already there, in what has been unofficially nicknamed “Fort Trump.”
 The Polish government has offered to spend $2 billion toward a base or several bases for locating the additional soldiers.
 Poland is also buying 32 F-35A fighter jets from the United States.

 PENCE IN WARSAW PUSHES ALLIES TO 'LIVE UP TO' DEFENSE COMMITMENTS